Swatting calls cause fear at Gering school, other districts throughout the state

 Gov. Jim Pillen also spoke about those impacted, praising the response of law enforcement and education officials in situations that generated “incredible fear, anxiety, and tension.

-"A lot of families, a lot of kids, a lot of teacher have been victimized," Pillen said during the NSP press conference.
-"It is 100% unacceptable behavior."
+“A lot of families, a lot of kids, a lot of teachers have been victimized,” Pillen said during the NSP press conference.
+“It is 100% unacceptable behavior.”

 In Gering, parents gathered at the nearby Northfield Church, as directed and is part of the school’s standard response protocol for incidents.